The timeline from 80s to 90s

 1988–1989: Second Summer of Love

-• Acid house and rave culture peak, spreading dance music and new club culture across the UK.
+Acid house and rave culture peaked, spreading dance music and new club culture across the UK.
+This period fundamentally shifted British youth culture toward ecstasy-fueled all-night parties.

 Early 1990s: Breakbeat Hardcore and Early Jungle

-• Producers begin chopping breakbeats faster and layering reggae basslines, leading to early jungle sounds.
+Producers began chopping breakbeats faster and layering reggae basslines, leading to early jungle sounds.
+Tempos increased past 130 BPM, energy intensified, and pirate radio became the primary distribution channel.

 1991–1993: The Birth of Jungle